 Once the big day starts, it can be easy to get swept up in the excitement of competitor businesses vying for buyer interest.

-With inevitable questions from buyers and customers alike about your business and product range, it’s important to do some prep beforehand so that you can put your best foot forward from the get-go.
+With inevitable questions from buyers and customers alike about your business and product range, it’s important to be prepared and confident in your knowledge and expertise beforehand so you can put your best foot forward from the get-go.

-Get in touch with trade associations before a show you want to attend, as they may provide you with useful insight into which representatives will be there and the type of demographic you will be aiming your sales pitches at.
+Get in touch with trade associations before your upcoming trade show.
+They may be able to provide useful insight into which representatives will be there and the type of demographic you will be aiming your sales pitches at.

-2. Attracting people to your stand with eye-catching imagery
+2. Attracting people to your trade show display stand with eye-catching imagery

 While the location of your booth can help increase traffic, what ultimately matters more is the strength of your product for the trade show demographic who will be passing by.

 You know your product is strong.
 You know it offers solutions to buyers and customers in your industry.
 Now, you just must get them to listen.

 One way of doing this is to have your trade show display convey your USPs as simply as possible while also ensuring you stay on brand in terms of colour schemes, imagery and slogans.